netreplica/graphite/README.md

 ### CONTAINERlab

-[Containerlab](https://containerlab.dev/) is a open-source network emulation software that provides a CLI for orchestrating and managing container-based networking labs.
+[Containerlab](https://containerlab.dev/) is an open-source network emulation software that provides a CLI for orchestrating and managing container-based networking labs.
 It starts the containers, builds a virtual wiring between them to create lab topologies of users choice and manages labs lifecycle.

 Graphite support for Containerlab includes: